mpalmer/giddyup/README.md

 * `RELEASE` -- the canonical directory that contains the data in this release of the application.
 * `NEWREV` -- The SHA of the commit which is being deployed.

+The working directory of all hooks is the root of the deployment tree.
+During the 'stop' hook, the `current` symlink will point to the previous running release of the application, while during the `start` hook the `current` symlink will point to the new release you're currently deploying.

+## Hook script helpers

+To help you make your hook scripts easier to write, there are some shell functions available to help you on your way.
+To use them, merely add:

+    . /path/to/giddyup/functions.sh

+at the top of your hook script, and then call away to your heart's content.

 # Error handling